• Home Page

 ROTONDA WEST, FLORIDA

-The Englewood Fishing Club meets 6:30 pm Thursday, September 11th at the Rotonda Community Center, (646 Rotonda Circle, Rotonda West).
-The speaker for the September meeting is John Steadham from Johnny Jigs and the topic of his talk is "Introduction to jigging, jig selection, rigging and equipment”.
-A big Thank You to Dan McClain for recruiting this speaker.
+The Englewood Fishing Club meets 6:30 pm Thursday, December 11th at the Rotonda Community Center, (646 Rotonda Circle, Rotonda West).
+Josh Olive, The Fish Coach will discuss the best times to go fishing and answer general questions from the audience.
 Visitors are welcome.
-Attendees are asked to bring an item of non-perishable food that will be shared with local food pantries.
+Attendees are asked to bring an item of non-perishable food or sanitary items that will be shared with local food pantries.
 For additional information about Englewood Fishing Club, visit EnglewoodFishingClub.net or visit our Englewood Fishing Club (EFC) Facebook Group.

 Fishing Tournaments and Future Events

-There are still a few $5 “members only” tickets left for a cash drawing.
+There are still $5 “members only” tickets left for the cash drawings.
 You do not need to be present to win.
-There will be one $1000 winner and one $500 winner.
+There will be one $1000 winner and one $500 winner if all 300 tickets are sold.
+Remaining tickets will be on sale at the beginning of the party starting at 5:30 pm.
+Contact Tim Jones at 937-475-2330 for information.

 Activities